 - Elementary School

-- Sunniebunniezz.com gives a very brief history of Veterans Day for younger children.
-Another slightly longer explanation can be found at theholidayzone.com.
+- PBS Learning Media gives a very brief history of Veterans Day for younger children in this short video.
 Find some Fast Facts on Veterans Day here.

-- For a wonderful printable book explaining about Veterans Day and the branches of the military for beginning readers, click here.
-Click here for a similar printable book for fluent readers.
+- Enchanted Learning offers a wonderful printable book explaining about Veterans Day and the branches of the military for beginning readers, and a similar printable book for fluent readers.

 - Print out a mini book based on the poem “In Flander’s Fields” by John McCrae (the poem from which the poppy became associated with honoring veterans).
-For more information on the history of this poem, click here.
+The VA website offers more information on the history of this poem.

-- Read The Wall by Eva Bunting, a story about a father and son who visit the Vietnam Veterans Memorial in an effort to find the child’s grandfather’s name.
-Click here for a lesson plan related to this book.
+- Read The Wall by Eva Bunting (affiliate link), a story about a father and son who visit the Vietnam Veterans Memorial in an effort to find the child’s grandfather’s name.
+Lesson plans related to this book can be found at Education World and TeacherVision.

 - Test students’ knowledge of the words to the Star Spangled Banner with this online fill-in-the-gap exercise.

-- DLTK offers a simple Veterans Day word search.
-Click here.
+- Complete a simple Veterans Day word search.

 2. Make the day a service to others.